 It may or may not work, but a journey that features bacterial minds and banana republics as stopovers promises to be interesting.

-Yes.
-That's because we have forgotten samsara in our quest to understand the universe.
-I remember being awed by the voice over in Star Trek ("To explore strange new worlds.
-To seek out new life and new civilizations"); I still think the sentiment was right but the target of exploration was wrong.
-It's terrestrial existence - Samsara in so many words - that's ripe for exploration.
+I remember being awed by the voice over in Star Trek (“To explore strange new worlds.
+To seek out new life and new civilizations”); I still the sentiment was right but the target of exploration was wrong.
+It’s terrestrial existence — Samsara in so many words — that’s ripe for exploration.
 The key to new knowledge is through the world of beings.